ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 2. For small scale tests, you can use our public API:
 - HTTP endpoint: [https://goerli.optimism.io](https://goerli.optimism.io) (note, this is for testing.
 For production, use Alchemy)

 You can run a large application for free using [Alchemy](https://www.alchemy.com/optimism).
 We’ve done extensive diligence and Alchemy is our recommendation due to reliability, scalability, and data correctness.
 They're the default API provider and developer platform for top projects like OpenSea and Facebook.
+They also support websocket functionality, which our public endpoint does not.

 To see the full list of providers visit [Node & API Providers](./providers.md).